peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

 supernatural and mortal realms and time travel using alcohol and imagined magical abilities.
 This seemed like a tremendously useful analogue to the problem of provisioning overlapping namespaces in DNS.
-Unfortunately, it appears that Tim Powers wrote no such book, although he did publish the novel "Three Days to Never" in 2006 and many of his novels feature ambiguous realities, the supernatural and excessive drinking.
+Unfortunately, it appears that Tim Powers wrote no such book, although he did publish the novel "Three Days to Never" in 2006 and many of his novels do feature ambiguity, the supernatural and excessive drinking.
 Memory is a tricky thing.
 The song "Road to Nowhere" from the 1985 Talking Heads album "Little Creatures" would perhaps have been a better inspiration for the terminology.
 It's a shame that's not what happened.